 Though it was only available for a little over twenty years, there were a number of trim options available for Chevy’s C10 pickup truck, all of which changed and cycled repeatedly.

 Though trim packages often get dismissed as being largely superficial with few or no actual performance benefits, they exist as a convenient way for auto manufacturers to bundle together some of the most popular options and features for each vehicle.
-Trim levels affect everything from what type of seat and steering wheel you have to whether or not you have the interior lighting packages that you need.
+Trim levels affect everything from what type of seat and steering wheel you have to whether or not you have the interior lighting packages you need.

 Unfortunately, the C10 saw a lot of upheaval and change in its short lifespan, so there’s no definitive “best” trim since the top level was frequently renamed.
 If you’re trying to figure out what equipment your vehicle should have had based on the name of the trim package, this is where you’ll find a breakdown of what each trim package was designed to encompass.